Sierra Leone

 training_1

-WFD supported Parliament Open Day where both the Speaker and Clerk of Parliament presented their annual report (performance and financial) to citizens
+WFD has supported Parliament Open Day’s where both the Speaker and Clerk of Parliament present their annual report (performance and financial) to citizens, as well as opening up Parliament to citizens and civil society organisations.

 c